-[Three Months Ended June 30, 2023 September 30, 2023 Compared with the Three Months Ended June 30, 2022 September 30, 2022](#)
+Three Months Ended September 30, 2023 March 31, 2024 Compared with the Three Months Ended September 30, 2022 March 31, 2023

-Income available to shareholders before provision for income tax was \$562 million (\$453 million, net of income tax), an increase of \$77 million (\$65 million, net of income tax) from income available to shareholders before provision for income tax of \$485 million (\$388 million, net of income tax) in the prior period.
+Income Loss available to shareholders before provision for income tax was \$562 \$642 million (\$453 \$519 million, net of income tax), an increase a lower loss of \$77 million \$39 million (\$65 6 million, net of income tax) from income loss available to shareholders before provision for income tax of \$485 \$681 million (\$388 \$525 million, net of income tax) in the prior period.

-The increase in income before provision for income tax was driven by higher pre-tax adjusted earnings, as discussed in greater detail below.
+The increase in income lower loss before provision for income tax was driven by higher pre-tax adjusted earnings, as discussed in greater detail below.

-The increase in income before provision for income taxes was partially offset by the following unfavorable items:
+The increase in income before provision for income taxes was partially offset by the following unfavorable favorable items:

-- losses from variable annuity guaranteed benefit riders, see "- Annuity Guaranteed Benefits and Shield Annuity Liabilities for the Three Months and Nine Months Ended September 30, 2023 and 2022"; and - the impact of long-term interest rates on interest rate derivatives used to manage interest rate exposure in our ULSG business, as the long-term interest rate increased more in the current period resulting in a loss of \$500 million and increased less in the prior period resulting in a loss of \$483 million.
+- lower losses from variable annuity guaranteed benefit riders, see "- Annuity Guaranteed Benefits and Shield Annuity Liabilities for the Three Months Ended March 31, 2024 and Nine Months Ended September 30, 2023 and 2022" 2023; and - the impact of long-term interest rates equity markets on interest rate derivatives used equity options we use to manage interest rate exposure in hedge our ULSG non-variable annuity business, as the long-term interest rate equity markets increased more in the current period resulting in than the prior period; and - net investment gains (losses) reflecting lower net losses on sales of fixed maturity securities and lower net losses on mortgage loans due to a loss of \$500 million and increased less smaller increase in the prior period resulting in a loss of \$483 million allowance for credit losses.